AmineDjeghri/awesome-os-setup/README.md

 - (-) Limited gaming capabilities compared to Windows & Linux.

 **Linux:**
-- (+)Ideal for coding and gaming, providing good performance in both areas.
+- (+) Ideal for coding and gaming, providing good performance in both areas.
-- (+)Lacks support for Adobe & Office products and certain software.
+- (-) Lacks support for Adobe & Office products and certain software.

 **Windows with WSL:**
 - (+) Seamless compatibility with diverse software, including Adobe & Office products.